In Dec 2025, I concluded my Ph.D. in Cyber Security at Wuhan University, grateful to have Huanguo Zhang as my supervisor.

 Serving as Reviewers

-• Journal Reviewers: IEEE Transactions on Dependable and Secure Computing (T-DSC), IEEE Transactions on Vehicular Technology (T-VT), IEEE Internet of Things Journal (IoT-J), Journal of Information Security and Applications (JISA), etc.
+• Journals: IEEE Transactions on Information Theory (T-IT), IEEE Transactions on Dependable and Secure Computing (T-DSC), IEEE Transactions on Vehicular Technology (T-VT), IEEE Internet of Things Journal (IoT-J), Journal of Information Security and Applications (JISA), etc.

 🧰 Misc